Alex-HuXD/Alex-HuXD/README.md

 -->

 - 🔭 I’m currently working on overcome imposter syndrome;
-- 🌱 I’m currently learning everything;
+- 🌱 I’m currently learning Next.js && Tailwind && Typescript;
 - 👯 I’m looking to collaborate on interesting projects;
 - 🤔 I’m looking for help with ;
-- 💬 Ask me about anything;
+- 💬 Ask me about  web development && data structures && Algorithms;
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- ⚡ Fun fact: I'm a self-taught developer and I love out-door activities;
+- ⚡ Fun fact: I'm a self-taught developer and I have 2 daughters;